roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Can you forgive me?"
-"I forgive you, and you, Hinagiku, would you also forgive me, huh?"
+"I forgive you, and you, Hinagiku, would you also forgive me, right?"

 These are the words that I wanted.